Volume I: The Books of the Sun and Moon

 “How do you know that…?”
 Chief Sharp asked.

-The officers did as they were told and Chief Sharp followed behind us yelling, “no comment.
-The Police are still investigating.
-We have no comment.
-Give us some time, people.”
 The officers shoved us into the back seat of Chief Sharp’s patrol car while he slipped into the front seat.
-He revved the engine, turned on his lights, and hit the siren to drive off the reporters and after a quick left and a right we had lost them all.
+He revved the engine, turned on his lights, and hit the siren to drive off the reporters.
+After a quick left and a right we had lost them.

 A few more blocks and Chief Sharp pulled up and parked against the curb.